vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ## FAQ

-### How can I install Nebula Console from the source code
+### "How can I install Nebula Console from the source code?"

 To download and compile the latest source code of Nebula Console, follow the instructions on [the nebula console GitHub page](https://github.com/vesoft-inc/nebula-console#build-nebula-graph-console).